EntityGraphQL/EntityGraphQL/README.md

 }
 ```

-To add this to you schema call
+To add this to you schema, call

 ```csharp
 schemaProvider.AddMutationFrom(new PropertyMutations());